3 days in Lake Mead National Recreation Area & Boulder City

 SCUBA dive at Lake Mead

-For certified divers, Lake Mead offers unique underwater sites, including a gypsum reef and the wreckage of a B-29 Superfortress.
+Certified divers can explore unique underwater sites underneath Lake Mead's surface, including a gypsum reef and the wreckage of a B-29 Superfortress.

 Visit Smart